iszshara/Rust-Dashboard/README.md

 -   **`i`**: Switch the selected network interface.
 -   **`c`**, **`m`**, **`p`**, **`n`**: Sort the process list by CPU, Memory, PID, or Name, respectively.
 -   **`Esc`**: Show/hide the options menu.
+-   **`M`**: Switches to Input Mode and lets you directly type into the heading of the Processes Block.

 ## Dependencies